cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 be linked to multiple columns or vice versa.

 The agent will automatically generate this file from the Excel if it is missing on the first build process.
-If there is a preceding  properties file with established dataIRI, please place the `excel.properties` file in the `config` directory to retain the relations.
+If there is a preceding  properties file with established dataIRI, please place the `excel.properties` file in the `data` directory to retain the relations.
 When the IRI is left empty, the agent will generate one and save the changes to file.

 ```